Technical-Siddhi/Technical-Siddhi/README.md

 - 👋 Hi, I’m @Technical-Siddhi
-- 👀 I’m interested in Creating different things
+- 👀 I’m interested in creating different things
-- 🌱 I’m currently learning B.tech CSE.
+- 🌱 I’ve completed my B.Tech CSE.
-- 💞️ I’m looking to collaborate on new project .
+- 💞️ I’m looking to collaborate on a new project.
-- 📫 How to reach me through my gmail.
+- 📫 How to reach me through my Gmail.

 <!---
 Technical-Siddhi/Technical-Siddhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.